Vandivier/my-resume/README.md

 Basically, styling on the HTML body tag may fail to transpile into PDF.

-## Sample GPT-4 Prompt
+## GPT-4 Prompt

-Two interesting prompt strategies include:

-1. Use the sample prompt below
+The recommended approach has four steps:

+1. Attach your linkedin-resume.pdf to GPT-4
-2. Provide the resume.html from the repository to GPT-4 and ask it to replace the content based on your resume.
+2. Paste the existing resume.html from this repository into the prompt window

-Here's the sample prompt:
+3. Write a new line, a triple-dash seperator (`---`), and another new line
+4. Write `Consider the attached resume PDF.
+Please create a resume HTML form of the content based on the HTML template provided above.`

+You may need to tinker with the output.
+You can also try prompting from scratch.

+#### Prompting from Scratch

+In this approach, you do not paste any existing HTML.
+You should still attach your LinkedIn-generated PDF resume.
+Then you can use a prompt like the below, which was used to generate the resume.html found in this repository:

 ```
-Consider the attached LinkedIn resume export.
-Let's create my resume.html from scratch.
-Write the entire HTML file including all of my experience.
-Don't skip or summarize the notes related to an experience entry.
-Do not use a footer in this document.
+Consider the attached LinkedIn resume PDF.
+Let's create an HTML representation of this resume.
+Do not skip or summarize any content except for items I specifically ask you to omit from the HTML.
+Doing that would harm the quality of my resume, and we want to generate a high-quality resume.
+Do not use an HTML footer tag.
+The resume should have three sections: The top matter which includes my name, title, contact details, and summary paragraph is the first section.
+My name and title should be treated as the heading of the top matter section.
+`Experience` is the second section
+`Education` is the third section
+Add a thin horizontal divider across the page between each section change.

-Specify my phone number as `Phone: {{ PHONE }}` so that I can store it in a dotenv file and interpolate it later.
+Specify my phone number as the literal `Phone: {{ PHONE }}`,
+so that I can store it in a dotenv file and interpolate it later.
 Do similarly with email.
 This way I can save my HTML file on GitHub without exposing my sensitive data.
 Include my GitHub and LinkedIn URLs in the ordinary way.

-Create an `Experience` section and an `Education` section.
-Add horizontal divider across the page once for each of these sections.

-For work experience entries, use a subheading with the format `{{ POSITION }} at {{ EMPLOYER_NAME }}`
+For work experience entries,
+use a subheading with the format `{{ POSITION }} at {{ EMPLOYER_NAME }}`,
+but do not literally include the braces.
+That's just to show you where to put each bit.
 For contract experience, append `- Contract` to the position name`.

-For education dates, use years without specifying the month, and follow the format:
+For education dates, use years without specifying the month.
+Follow the format:
 `<section>
-   <h3>CREDENTIAL NAME</h3>
+   <h3>{{ CREDENTIAL NAME }}</h3>
    <p>{{ INSTITUTION }}</p>
    <p>{{ START DATE }} - {{ END DATE}}</p>
-</section>`
+</section>`,
+but do not literally include the braces.
+That's just to show you where to put each bit.

 Remove my high school education entry.
 Retain the Summary section.
 Ignore the Skill and Achievement sections.
 Do not include images in the HTML resume.

-Keep the font size equal for p tags and for h3 or smaller headings, with a 12px font size.
+Keep the font size equal for p tags and for h3 or smaller headings,
+with a 12px font size.
 Use at most 0.5rem for any margin or padding needed.
 Paragraphs should not have padding nor horizontal margin.
+Remove the left indentation from all lists.
 ```